How To Increase Online Sales Without Spending a Fortune On Website Redesign

 Traffic generation does need some investment, but once you have prospects on your site, it’s up to you to convert them effectively and maximize their spending.

-Increasing sales just needs a deep understanding of customers and what they want, as well as a willingness to experiment and make changes to how you deliver this.
+To increase online sales you just need a deep understanding of customers and what they want, as well as a willingness to experiment and make changes to how you deliver this.

-● Record the baseline data such as current sales or conversion rate.
+- Record your baseline data such as current sales or conversion rate.

-● Make the change one change at a time, such as offering free shipping on sales carts exceeding a specific amount.
+- Make changes one at a time, such as offering free shipping on sales carts exceeding a specific amount.

-● Decide – compare the increased sales with the additional actual cost of offering the shipping, and either commit to the change or roll it back.
+- Compare costs and benefits – how much did you increase online sales compared to the additional costs of offering shipping etc., and either commit to the change or roll it back.